qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

   layer, but leave the optional choices unchanged.
 * Specify the output layer as :kbd:`mean_coords.shp`.
 * Click :guilabel:`OK`.
-* Add the layer to the :guilabel:`Layers list` when prompted.
+* Add the layer to the :guilabel:`Layers` panel when prompted.

 Let's compare this to the central coordinate of the polygon that was used to create the random sample.